writetome51/open-array/README.md

     // returns every instance of a duplicate, so you may get multiple instances.

 get.shuffled(): any[]
-    // returns new, shuffled version of the array
+    // returns new version of the array with the order of items randomized.

 get.byTest(testFunction: ((currentValue, currentIndex?, array?) => boolean)): IValueIndexPair[]
     /***************